wmerfalen/tdm/src/doc/builder-features.md

 				- Everytime you type 'xray_shot' it will fire off a shot until you're out of charges
 			- To disengage, type 'disengage'
 			- Once target is dead, you no longer are in engage mode and have to mark/engage/xray_shot again
+		- Ability: Tracking Shot
+			- Command sequence:
+				- `tracking_shot johnny east`
+					- this dispatches a rifle attack with feedback
+					- will only track the target if the rifle attack hits
+			- Target is affected by `AFF_TRACKED` for `SKILL_SNIPER_TRACKING_SHOT_TICKS()`
+			- Players marked with the tracking shot are affected in the following ways:
+				- take 15% more damage
+				- will be visible even if they try to go invisible
+					- see: `mods/calc-visibility.cpp`, `is_visible()` function
 # MARINE
 	- Loadout:
 		- Primary: M4 Assault Rifle